clojusc/dev-system/README.md

 ## About

+### Purpose

+The [Component][component] Clojure library has been become an invaluable tool for Clojure developers who create applications with suites of potentially interdependent services or software that provides supporting functionality for other parts of the system.
+In real-world deployments, such system components often need to be started up in a particular (dependency) order, and conversely, shut down in a particular order.

+The Component library has a great design: it does one thing well, completely focusing on that.
+However, in nearly all of my production deployments, I need more functionality, things that assist with debugging, monitoring, and fine-tuned operations.
+These include such things as:

+1. More defined states (and related state transitions).
+Component has `start` and `stop`, at the component level and at the system level.
+   I need to know if a system has been initialized or not; if so, has it been started?
+Did it finish, and is it running?
+Has it been stopped, with state data still available?
+Or has it been shutdown: stopped with no state data?
+2. An API for accessing these states.
+3. An API for moving the system between those states

+### Evolution

 The code in this library is one of those things that has evolved over time and keeps getting copied and pasted into new projects, with slight updates and improvments at each new iteration.
 The most recent big improvements were